-3. RESULTS
+3. Results

-The naming of the runs is such that the first letter, F or S, indicates full or simplified MHD, while the second and/or third refers to the forcing regime: K and KM referring to purely kinetic and combined kinetic and magnetic forcing with equal amplitude, respectively.
-The number following the letters indicates the vertical aspect ratio \mathcal{A} of the box.
-A trailing letter "d" stands for "decimated forcing".
+The naming of the runs is such that the first letter, F or S, indicates full or simplified MHD, while the second and third refer to the forcing regime: K and KM referring to purely kinetic and combined kinetic and magnetic forcing (henceforth magnetokinetic) with equal with amplitudes equal up to a factor of $\rho^{-1/2}$ in the magnetic force.
+The number following the letters indicates the vertical aspect ratio A of the box.
+A trailing letter "d" stands for "decimated forcing."
+In FMHD, the sound speed was set to $100/k_1 T{\nu}$ .

 3.1.
-Overall behavior of the main runs
+Overall Behavior of the Main Runs

-As our starting point, we defined a setup, related to one from Squire & Bhattacharjee (2015b), with marginal dynamo excitation (in incompressible MHD) with an aspect ratio $\mathcal{A}=8$.
-We denote this run as FK8a, and tabulate Re_M, the growth rate of the initial kinematic stage, λ , and the η components measured by QKTFM in Table 1.
-As reported by Squire & Bhattacharjee (2015b), we also observe an initial decay of the rms and mean magnetic fields, but later on temporary saturation at very low values, after which a very slow decay is observed, indicative of a nearly marginally excited dynamo state.
-Due to the finite \overline{B}x present at all times, a much stronger (roughly 40 times) \overline{B}y is maintained due to the shear, but as the dynamo is nearly marginal, these mean fields remain at very low strengths.
+As our starting point, we defined a setup, related to one from Squire & Bhattacharjee (2015b), with marginal dynamo excitation (in incompressible MHD) and an aspect ratio $\mathcal{A} = 8$ .
+We denote this run as FK8a, and tabulate ReM, the growth rate of the initial kinematic stage, $\lambda$ , and the $\eta$ components measured by QKTFM in Table 1.
+As reported by Squire & Bhattacharjee (2015b), we also observe an initial decay of the rms and mean magnetic fields, but later we find temporary saturation at very low values, after which a very slow decay is observed, indicative of a nearly marginally excited dynamo state.
+Because of the finite $\overline{B}x$ present at all times, a much stronger (roughly 40 times) $\overline{B}{y}$ is maintained due to the shear, but as the dynamo is nearly marginal, these mean fields remain at very low strengths.
+We note that most of the magnetic energy is in the mean fields, while only a small fraction (less than 20%) is in the fluctuations.

-Next, we repeat this run, but with SMHD which yields Run SK8a in Table 1.
+Next, we repeat this run, but with SMHD, which yields Run SK8a in Table 1.
 Now rms and mean fields grow, the mean radial and azimuthal components showing exponential growth at the same rate, albeit still very slow.
 Nevertheless, the dynamo instability is somewhat easier to excite than in FMHD.
-The azimuthal component is again much stronger than the radial one with the ratio $\overline{B}{y,\mathrm{rms}}/\overline{B}{x,\mathrm{rms}}$ similar to the FMHD case.
+The azimuthal component is again much stronger than the radial one with the ratio $\overline{B}{y,rms}/\overline{B}{x,rms}$ similar to the FMHD case.